 - Copying word-for-word from a source without proper acknowledgement.
-Applies to the use of an entire paper, the use of entire sections and "cutting and pasting", and the use of a few words or phrases. - Paraphrasing ideas from a source without proper acknowledgement. - Submitting in whole or part a paper written by another person.

-Allowing one's essay, assignment, or test answers to be copied by another student.
-Submission of a paper from a research service or term paper mill in an effort to earn credit.
-Copying homework.

-- Looking at another's test or quiz. - Permitting another student to look at a test or quiz. - Using secretive methods of getting test answers or doing class work. - Taking papers from the Internet, other publications, or another student. - Taking any part of a test for personal use or to give to others. - Taking ideas and representing the ideas as the student's own.
+Applies to the use of an entire paper, the use of entire sections and "cutting and pasting", and the use of a few words or phrases. - Paraphrasing ideas from a source without proper acknowledgement. - Submitting in whole or part a paper written by another person or through the use of Artificial Intelligence (AI) or allowing one's essay, assignment, or test answers to be copied by another student. - Submission of a paper from a research service or term paper mill in an effort to earn credit. - Copying homework. - Looking at another's test or quiz or permitting another student to look at a test or quiz. - Using secretive methods of getting test answers or doing class work. - Taking papers from the Internet, other publications, or another student. - Taking any part of a test for personal use or to give to others. - Taking ideas and representing the ideas as the student's own.